danep93/mynewwebsite/content/posts/what-is-a-name.md

 Where a target value of 1 means “name” and 0 means “internet word”

-Neural networks are bad at working with sentences, but great at working with vectors, which is why we’ll continue with our preprocessing by tokenizing each character followed by converting each word into a vector of integers.
+Neural networks are bad at working with sentences but great at working with vectors, which is why we’ll continue with our preprocessing by tokenizing each character, followed by converting each word into a vector of integers.
 For example, if we create the mapping of ‘d’=1, ‘o’ = 2, ‘g’ = 3, the word dog will (almost) show up to our network as <1,2,3>.
-I say almost for two reasons: first because it’s important to give our LSTM vectors of constant size so we pad each vector with a bunch of 0’s until they’re all the same length.
+I say almost for two reasons: first because it’s important to give our LSTM network only vectors of a constant size.
+This is why we pad each vector with a bunch of 0’s until they’re all the same length.
 Second because before we reach the LSTM layer of our network we want to pass our input through an Embedding Layer.
-This turns our wasteful vectors (so many wasteful 0’s) into a dense vectors of higher dimensionality.
+This turns our wasteful vectors (so many wasteful 0’s) into dense vectors of higher dimensionality.
 Without wasting more time I give you Deep Learning

 {{< highlight go "linenos=table,linenostart=1" >}}
 embedding_layer = Embedding(max_features, output_dim=64, input_length=max_word_len)